Matt Brown (ice hockey): Playing career

 After a summer to come to term with the new reality, Brown was also had to contend with a 3rd head coach in 4 years as BU brought in Jay Pandolfo as the new bench boss.
 The new system, as well as the arrival of freshman phenom Lane Hutson, helped Brown raise his profile and post career numbers across the board.
 He nearly doubled his totals in all three categories and finished in the top-10 in the nation.
 While also helping BU win both the regular season and conference tournament titles, Brown was named to the All-American second team and assisted on the overtime winner in the Hockey East championship.
 Brown helped BU reach the Frozen Four for the first time in 8 years but could not stop the team from losing to the #1 overall seed.

 Brown signed with the Lehigh Valley Phantoms of the American Hockey League on April 13, 2023.
 He split his first professional season between Lehigh Valley and the ECHL's Reading Royals, representing Reading in the 2024 ECHL All-Star Game.

-After two seasons within the Phantoms organization, Brown was signed to a one-year AHL contract with the Bakersfield Condors, the primary affiliate to the Edmonton Oilers, for the 2025-26 season on August 11, 2025.
+After two seasons within the Phantoms organization, Brown was signed to a one-year AHL contract with the Bakersfield Condors, the primary affiliate to the Edmonton Oilers, for the 2025–26 season on August 11, 2025.
+Brown registered just 1 assist through 17 appearances with the Condors, and primarily played with ECHL affiliate the Fort Wayne Komets.
+As a key offensive player for the Komets he scored 35 points in 42 regular season games.
+He continued his strong scoring output in the playoffs, scoring 15 points in 15 games as the Komets made it all the way to the conference finals.

+As a free agent from the Condors, Brown left North America to sign a one-year contract with Swedish second tier club, IK Oskarshamn of the Allsvenskan, on June 6, 2026.